ReactTraining/react-workshop/courses/core/08-group-chat/exercise/GUIDE.md

 chatBoardRef.current.scrollTop = chatBoardRef.current.scrollHeight
 ```

 The key part to that is to scroll AFTER messages are rendered.
 If you set new state for messages and then try to immediately scroll, it wont work because setting state doesn't mean the DOM is updated yet to measure `scrollHeight` yet.
-It will work if the `useEffect` that sets messages finishes the next re-render and then you scroll from another `useEffect`.

-## Task 4

-If the user typed the word "clear", this should clear the chat.
-Set the messages to be an empty array upon the successful call to `api.chat.postMessage`